prathmeshpatel/Python_ML_Projects/README.md

 # Python_ML_Projects
-Some beginner machine learning projects in Python that I'm doing for fun
+Some beginner machine learning projects in Python